What To See & Do

 1859 building.
 Public library with genealogy section located on second floor.

-Built in 1850 as girls school; now home of Wilcox Historical Society.
+Constructed in 1849 as a female academy; now home of Wilcox Historical Society.